cmnemoi/eMush/README.md

 A swagger is available that list all the available endpoints and their specifications [Swagger](http://localhost:8080/swagger/)
 To authenticate, at the moment, use the login endpoint and set the access_token returned in the swagger header to use the other endpoints

-## Troubleshotings
+## Troubleshooting

 ### Use different ports
 Feel free to improve the docker-compose to add a local non-committed docker-compose.dev

-For now you have to change the docker-compose.yml and be careful not commit it.
+For now, you have to change the docker-compose.yml and be careful not commit it.
 #### Changing front port:
 in docker/docker-compose.yml
 Change line 55: `- "80:8080"` by `- "new_port:8080"` where new_port is the desired port